sunilsoni/interview-docs/docs/react/react.md

 <br/>

-## Q. What are the different phases of React component lifecycle?
+##  What are the different phases of React component lifecycle?

 React provides several methods that notify us when certain stage of this process occurs.
 These methods are called the component lifecycle methods and they are invoked in a predictable order.
 The lifecycle of the component is divided into four phases.